1. Trading Dates & Initial Cash Balance:

-Throughout the simulation, teams may invest no more than $25,000 in any one stock.
+Throughout the simulation, teams may invest nor more than 25% of their portfolio in any one stock.
 For example, if you buy $25,000 in any one stock and the price increases, you are not required to sell any portion of that stock to remain at $25,000.
 Teams may not buy or short sell stocks trading for under $5 per share (no penny stocks).
 The maximum number of shares a team may transact is limited to one-half of the actual volume for that day.
 All stocks have a 25 share minimum but do not have to be in multiples of 25 shares per transaction.
 For example, you can now buy 26 shares or 157 shares, but not 24 shares.
 Mutual funds must be transacted in lots of $500.You may not hold a short and a long position in the same stock at the same time.
 Duplicate trades on the same day are not allowed.

 8. Ticker Symbols: